-ESOL 530 Integrated English Language Skills 3
+ESOL 530 Integrated English Non-credit Language Skills 3

-Requirements: Recommended completion of ESOL 520 or by placement.
+Condition of Enrollment: Recommended completion of ESOL 520 or by placement.

 Basic language development for low-intermediate English speakers.
 Concentration on all language skills: reading, writing, grammar, listening, speaking, and vocabulary.
 This is the third course in a series of four.
 Prepares students for ESOL 540.